Skip to Content

 Can you put tanghulu in the fridge?

 Unfortunately, tanghulu does not last well in the refrigerator.
-The fruit tends to release juice and the sugar breaks down and gets sticky.
+The fruit tends to release juice, and the sugar breaks down and becomes sticky.
 The best way to eat tanghulu is immediately after you make it!

 Can you make tanghulu without a thermometer?

 You can make tanghulu without a thermometer, but you need to be vigilant about watching the sugar.
-The sugar will need to be at a roiling boil.
+The sugar must be at a roiling boil.
 You can check to see if it's ready by dipping a wooden skewer in the sugar and then immediately dipping the skewer into a bowl of ice water.
-If the sugar is hard and immovable, the sugar is ready.
+If the sugar is hard and immovable, it's ready.
 If you can squeeze or move the sugar, it's not ready.

 How do I clean the hardened sugar from my pan and tools?